 Buildout of the project will result in the generation of criteria pollutant emissions from mobile and area source emissions.
+The emissions from the project would exceed the PCAPCD thresholds for ROG, NOx, CO and PM10.
 Table 4.4-8 summarizes emissions associated with operation of the 2025 buildout.
 The estimates represent peak summer emissions.
 This is a significant impact.
-While WMM 4.4-4 (Project Measures to Reduce Operational Emissions) is available, no other feasible mitigation is available to reduce these emissions to levels that are less than the thresholds.
-Operational impacts would remain significant and unavoidable.

-The project design, however, is consistent with SACOG's Blueprint planning principles and incorporates new urbanism design concepts that increase the walkability and accessibility of land uses.
-Implementation of the Blueprint and new urbanism planning principles results in land uses that are more proximate to one another and accessible to services and jobs.
-This type of community is more accessible by non-automotive transportation methods (i.e. walking, bicycling) which results in a project-wide reduction in vehicle miles traveled over more conventional suburban community design of the 1980s and 1990s.
+The project design is consistent with SACOG's Blueprint planning principles and incorporates new urbanism design concepts that increase the walkability and accessibility of land uses and results in land use that are more proximate to one another more proximate to one another and accessible to services and jobs.
+This type of community is more accessible by non-automotive transportation methods 9i.e., walking, bicycling) which results in a project-wide reduction in vehicle miles traveled over more conventional suburban community design of the 1980s and 1990s.
+While previously adopted WMM 4.4-4 (Project Measures to Reduce Operational Emissions) and WMM 4.4-6 (Operational Emissions Policies) identified in the WRSP EIR, are available, and would reduce these impacts, no other feasible mitigation is available to reduce these emissions to levels that are less than the thresholds.
+Operational impacts, therefore, would remain significant and unavoidable.